seagle0128/doom-modeline/README.md

 ;; Whether display perspective name or not.
 Non-nil to display in mode-line.
 (setq doom-modeline-persp-name t)

-;; Whether display icon for persp name.
-Nil to display a # sign.
-It respects `doom-modeline-icon' (setq doom-modeline-persp-name-icon nil)

 ;; Whether display `lsp' state or not.
 Non-nil to display in mode-line.
 (setq doom-modeline-lsp t)